ninth-dev/git-pair/README.md

 # git-pair 🍐

-`git-pair` is a bash script that enables you to simply add your co-authors to your commits.
+`git-pair` enables you to simply add your co-authors to your commits.
 Acknowledge **everyone** that contributes to the commit.
 See [example](https://github.com/ninth-dev/git-pair/commit/0ee2f1f2b47033363534d8fda8b25e13f538cd67) with many authors.

 ## Features

 - Reword previous X commits by appending `Co-authored-by: ..` in commit message
   - See [here](https://help.github.com/en/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line)
 - Autocompletion `git-pair <TAB><TAB>`
 - Multiple Co-authors
 - Idempotent
   - Co-authors will be unique and sorted alphabetically
+- No dependencies other than `git` itself

 ## Installation